aridjayarecipes/cutesrecipes.web.app/content/post/2461-simple-way-to-prepare-perfect-purple-yam-in-banana-leaves-kue-bugis.md

 Purple yam in banana leaves (kue bugis) is one of the most favored of current trending foods in the world.
 It's easy, it's quick, it tastes yummy.
 It's enjoyed by millions every day.
 They're nice and they look wonderful.
 Purple yam in banana leaves (kue bugis) is something which I've loved my whole life.

 Leaves are large, bright green and tapered at the end. rice cakes cooked in pandan leaves.
 Purple Yam. jackfruit, banana rum, coffee, avocado Guava. mango, coconut, raspberry or passionfruit sorbet.
-Can't make enough of these sticky rice and purple yam in banana leaf cakes.
+Can&#39;t make enough of these sticky rice and purple yam in banana leaf cakes.
 It it very good and moist.

 To get started with this recipe, we must prepare a few components.
 You can have purple yam in banana leaves (kue bugis) using 14 ingredients and 4 steps.
 Here is how you can achieve it.